Magnetic hysteresis: Applications

 There are a great variety in applications of the theory of hysteresis in magnetic materials.
 Many of these make use of their ability to retain a memory, for example magnetic tape, hard disks, and credit cards.
 In these applications, hard magnets (high coercivity) like iron are desirable so the memory is not easily erased.

 Soft magnets (low coercivity) are used as cores in transformers and electromagnets.
 The response of the magnetic moment to a magnetic field boosts the response of the coil wrapped around it.
 Low coercivity reduces that energy loss associated with hysteresis.

 Magnetic hysteresis material (soft nickel-iron rods) has been used in damping the angular motion of satellites in low Earth orbit since the dawn of the space age.

+The magnetic hysteresis curve is the basis for providing the BH relationship in d.c. electromagnet modeling software.
+The initial, first quadrant curve from H=0 up to saturation provides this data.
+It must be noted that the hysteresis curve measurement process contains the test sample within a closed magnetic circuit which maximizes the sample's residual flux and the resulting wide hysteresis area.
+When the same steel is used in an electromagnet the magnetic circuit is discontinuous due to the variable working air gap between the plunger and pole piece.
+This greatly reduces the remanent magnetism otherwise produced.
+And, if the working air gap completely closes, then upon reopening the remanent flux is lost.
+This allows the repeatable force/stroke characteristics inherent in a solenoid actuator and the BH data provided by the forementioned curve allows the prediction of the solenoid forces over its stroke range.
+The modeling software may use an equation of this curve or specific data points and interpolation to provide continuous data.